Deepak6440/Vicky/README.md

 # Vicky
-Hi I am a PHP  Developer, In PHP i developed 300+websites and applications and also developed wordpress plugin
+Hi I am a Wordpress Developer, In WordPress i developed 300+websites and applications and also developed wordpress plugin